 Rule 6.7.
 Appointment of Investigators and Expert Witnesses for Indigent Defendants

 Appointment.
-On application, if the court finds that such assistance is reasonably necessary to adequately present a defense at trial or at sentencing, the court may appoint an investigator, expert witnesses, and/or mitigation specialist for an indigent defendant at county or city expense.
+On application, if the court finds that such assistance is reasonably necessary to adequately present a defense at trial or at sentencing, the court may appoint an investigator, expert witnesses, and/or, in a felony matter, a mitigation specialist for an indigent defendant at county or city expense.

 Ex Parte Proceeding.
 A defendant may not make an ex parte request under this rule without showing a need for confidentiality.
 The court must make a verbatim record of any ex parte proceeding, communication, or request, which must be available for appellate review.